deepjavalibrary/djl-serving/serving/docs/adapters.md

    Instead, just call the workflow as normal.
 2. Each technique must be implemented by the model handler by parsing the adapter from the Input parameter, content, or body respectively.
    Our built-in implementations support it from all options
 3. Some of these techniques may not work in all situations.
-For example, only the custom attributes strategy will work in Amazon SageMaker as it blocks the other options.
+For example, only the header strategy will work in Amazon SageMaker as it blocks the other options.

 ### (Recommended) Adapters parameter Calling